Single-Process vs. Multi-Process Mode

 Internally, for every Qt application, which is ultimately a process, you can have only one Qt Platform (QPA) Plugin.
 To interact with the underlying window system, Qt needs to load this plugin first.
 The QPA plugin decides how many top-level windows you can open; but Qt can only load one such plugin at any point and it cannot be switched out at runtime.
 If you are using a low-level plugin, one that does not talk to a windowing system, such as EGL full-screen on an embedded device, you can only open one full screen window: the System UI.

-Now, each top-level window can have only one scene graph, and each tree of QtQuick items needs to be ties to only one scene graph.
+Now, each top-level window can have only one scene graph, and each tree of QtQuick items ties to only one scene graph.
 Consequently, you will always have only one window, one scene graph, and one QML engine in your System UI; no matter whether applications run within the System UI's process, or in separate processes.

-The single-process mode allows for:
+The single-process mode enables:

-- Specific system applications to run with maximum performance, with no compositing
+- Specific system applications to run with maximum performance, with no compositing.

-- Scaling down your system to target hardware that lacks RAM/GPU resources to run in multi-process mode
+- Scaling down your system to target hardware that lacks RAM/GPU resources to run in multi-process mode.

-- Development on platforms that do not yet support multi-process mode, such as Windows, macOS, Android, QNX, as well as targets with broken Wayland drivers
+- Development on platforms that do not yet support multi-process mode, such as Windows, macOS, Android, QNX, as well as targets with broken Wayland drivers.

 However, the cost of using single-process mode is reduced stability and testability: you cannot test your components in isolation, which makes it difficult to diagnose errors or crashes.

 In operating systems, the concept of a process is intertwined with the concept of isolation.
 Processes cannot easily affect each other, the operating system ensures this to the best of its ability.
 This isolation is crucial, both from a security standpoint and for stability.
 For example, if a process crashes, it won't take down another process along the way.